Engee documentation

 Details

-The operating frequency range of the antenna array element as a string vector at as [LowerBound, UpperBound].
+The range of operating frequencies of the antenna array element in the form of a vector string on in the form of [LowerBound, UpperBound].
 The element has no response outside this frequency range.

 Dependencies